100mslive/web-sdks/README.md

 	-	**Related packages include:** `@100mslive/react-sdk`, `@100mslive/hms-video-store` and `@100mslive/react-icons`.
 	-	Get started with integrating the SDK using the [How to Guide](https://www.100ms.live/docs/javascript/v2/how-to-guides/install-the-sdk/integration). <br>

+> Navigate to `react-sdk` for the base React Hooks and some commonly used functionalities by clicking [here](./packages/react-sdk).

 2.  ## 100ms Prebuilt
 	- 100ms Prebuilt is a high-level abstraction that enables you to embed video conferencing and/or live streaming UI—with a few lines of code.
 	- **Related packages include:** `roomkit-react` and `roomkit-web`.
 	- Get started with 100ms Prebuilt using the [Prebuilt Quickstart for Web](https://www.100ms.live/docs/javascript/v2/quickstart/prebuilt-quickstart). <br>

+> Navigate to `roomkit-react` for the React components used in Prebuilt and the Prebuilt component itself by clicking [here](./packages/roomkit-react).

 <hr>